MikeyDunn/sickfunny/src/posts/decora-screen.md

 Now what to do with this new power?
 A count down of remaining months in your average life (374)?
 Or maybe you can begin fetching data from your home assistant server, public apis or wherever.
 Some things that I thought would look cool and maybe partially useful is the weather outside, my total home energy usage, unlocked doors, and intruders; don't try it.

 ## CONCLUSION
-I hope this project distracted you long enough to forget the quiet dread.
+I hope this project inspires you to build something and distract you long enough to forget the quiet dread.
 Even if just for a second.
-Build something.

 ![installed decora screen](/img/decora-screen.jpg){sizes="(max-width: 480px) 320px, 640px"}